ergoplatform/ergo-appkit/README.md

 [Ergo](https://ergoplatform.org/en/) is a resilient blockchain platform for contractual money.
-In addition to [Bitcoin](https://bitcoin.org/en/)-like blockchain architecture Ergo provides advanced contractual capabilities, which are not possible in bitcoin.
+In addition to [Bitcoin](https://bitcoin.org/en/)-like blockchain architecture Ergo provides advanced contractual capabilities, which are not possible in Bitcoin.

 Because of these capabilities numerous decentralized applications become possible(see [ErgoScript](https://ergoplatform.org/docs/ErgoScript.pdf),